kaifcs/CiViQ/docs/api/API_REFERENCE.md

 `fullName`, `phone`, `avatar`. `role`, `department`, `isActive` and `email` are not reachable through this endpoint at all, so there is no path from a self-service update to a privilege change.

+All three writable fields are schema strings, so a non-string returns 400 `<field> must be a string` and nothing is written. `fullName` must also be non-blank after trimming.

 Returns `{ success, user }` with the updated record.
 Records a `profile_updated` audit entry.